 Logged In User

-The Currently logged in user will displayed here.
+The Currently logged in user will be displayed here.
 If multiple users are logged in, the console user will be displayed as well as the number of active logon sessions.

 The current status of the console will be displayed such as Lock Screen or User screen.